What is a kettlebell Step up

 Step by Step Guide

 To perform Kb step ups, you’ll need a sturdy step or platform that’s at knee-height, as well as a Kb that you’re comfortable lifting.
-Here’s a step-by-step guide on how to do kettlebell step ups:
+Here’s a step-by-step guide on how to do step ups with the added weight of a kettlebell:

 - Start by standing in front of the step with your feet hip-width apart and the kettlebell in your right hand, held at your side.